 Joint Sigint Cyber Unit

-In the Joint Sigint Cyber Unit (JSCU) the AIVD and MIVD have joint forces.
-The two services have
+In the Joint Sigint Cyber Unit (JSCU) the AIVD and MIVD have joined forces.
+The two services combine their expertise and resources in the field of Signals Intelligence (Sigint) and cyberactivities.

-combined their expertise and resources in the field of Signals Intelligence (Sigint) and Cyberacitivities.
-With the interception of (tele) communications the JSCU supports teams that investigate threats to the Netherlands and the armed forces.
-In the framework of the National Cyber Security Strategy, JSCU specialists are also helping to safeguard the Dutch Internet.
+With the interception of communications the JSCU supports teams that investigate threats to the Netherlands and the armed forces.
+In the framework of the National Cyber Security Strategy, JSCU specialists are also helping to safeguard the internet.